bloomberg/blazingmq/docs/docs/architecture/client_broker_protocol.md

 BlazingMQ broker to respond with ACK messages.
 In fact, in some cases, the API does not write the PUT messages to the TCP socket.
 Instead, the SDK just accepts the messages, adds them to an internal buffer, and sends them later.
-This can occur if TCP layer is enforcing some flow control, or in case SDK is not connected to the broker, etc.
+This can occur if the TCP layer is enforcing some flow control, or in case the client is not connected to the broker, etc.

-Keeping above complications aside, the simplest way to send PUT messages is to do what [Java SDK](https://github.com/bloomberg/blazingmq-sdk-java/blob/ed0eb848f5ac2897cfe32cc481575d689a4cb1c2/bmq-sdk/src/main/java/com/bloomberg/bmq/Queue.java#L109-L115) is doing.
+Keeping the above complications aside, the simplest way to send PUT messages is to do what the [Java SDK](https://github.com/bloomberg/blazingmq-sdk-java/blob/ed0eb848f5ac2897cfe32cc481575d689a4cb1c2/bmq-sdk/src/main/java/com/bloomberg/bmq/Queue.java#L109-L115) does.
 A public class called `PutMessage` could be created, with data members like the payload, message properties and a callback which will be invoked by the SDK when it receives the ACK message for the PUT message from the broker.  `PutMessage` could look like this (in pseudo-code):